almugabo/kinyarwanda_ft_llm/README.md

 In this repository, we explore the possibility of fine-tuning open-source LLMs to support Kinyarwanda.

+Most probably, better results could be achieved by leveraging the structure/morphology of Kinyarwanda (see the work by Nzeyimana & Niyongabo (2022)), but but in our initial explorations this will not be explored.

 ## References

 - Kuulmets, H., Purason, T., Luhtaru, A., & Fishel, M. (2024).
 Teaching LLaMA a New Language Through Cross-Lingual Knowledge Transfer.
 ArXiv, abs/2404.04042.
 - Xu, H., Kim, Y., Sharaf, A., & Awadalla, H.H.
 (2023).
 A Paradigm Shift in Machine Translation: Boosting Translation Performance of Large Language Models.
 ArXiv, abs/2309.11674.
 - Trelis Research - [YouTube Video](https://youtu.be/bo49U3iC7qY?si=nwe89atcgeiybwSv)
+- Nzeyimana, A., & Niyongabo Rubungo, A. (2022).
+KinyaBERT: a Morphology-aware Kinyarwanda Language Model.
+ArXiv, abs/2203.08459.